Travelling while pregnant might not be on everyone’s agenda, but it was definitely part of mine!

 The island of Gran Canaria is located off the north-western coast of Africa.
 It is a Spanish island, belonging to the infamous Canary Islands.

 Although this might sound like a luxury destination, it really isn’t expensive.
 You can easily book really cheap flights any time of the year, just in time to enjoy your babymoon.

 Playa del Ingles is one of the most popular beaches, known for its soft sandy beach with stunning views of the oceans.

 If you visit the island of Gran Canaria, just 10 minutes walking distance from the Playa del Ingles are the famous Maspalomas Sand Dunes.
 These stretch for some 404 hectares, offering breathtaking scenery at every hour of the day.
 I wouldn’t recommend trying the camel ride during your babymoon though.
 Maybe some other time.

 If you are visiting with a loved one, you can also explore the Caldera de Bandama.
 It is a 1000 meter volcanic crater and a meeting point to 3 different Gran Canaria Provinces.

-Also, one of the top must-see attractions is the Poema del Mar aquarium, which holds the world’s record for the largest fish tank.
+Also, one of the top must-see attractions is the Poema del Mar aquarium, which holds the world’s record for the largest fish tank, a unique fact for our babymoon destinations in Europe list!
 Discover a variety of aquatic species and marine life.
 I recommend visiting in the morning hours as this place generally tends to get crowded.